United Way of Central Maryland FAQs

 Q: How do you know UWCM's work is making a difference?

-A: Through reports from funded agencies, research and data analysis, as well as partnering with nonprofit colleagues, UWCM is committed to making sure we measure the performance of our funded partners.
-All programs that UWCM funds are held accountable for efficienct spending and measurable outcomes.
-On an annual basis, UWCM reports results from all of the programs we fund through an Impact Statement.
+A: Data is a critical component of tracking our success.
+Through reports from funded agencies, research and data analysis, as well as partnering with nonprofit colleagues, UWCM is committed to making sure we measure the performance of our funded partners and our own organization.
+All programs that UWCM funds are held accountable for efficient spending and measurable outcomes.
+On an annual basis, UWCM reports results from all of the programs we fund through an impact statement.

-In addition, our 2-1-1 MD at UWCM information and referral line is an excellent barometer of need.
+In addition, the 2-1-1 MD United Way Helpline is an excellent barometer of need.
 It helps us refocus our efforts based on growing needs, and understand where differences need to be made.
 Our expert volunteers also help us gauge and track our work and success.

 Q: How does UWCM make sure local work is truly local?